-The need for child care assistance must be provided to support the well-being of a child in the following situations:
+The need for child care assistance must be provided to support the wellbeing of a child in the following situations:

-- 1. To prevent foster care placement.
+- To prevent foster care placement.
 Child care may be provided as an alternative to placing a child in foster care.
 The child must be placed outside of the home.
-For example, in kinship care. - 2.
-To reunify families or achieve other permanent placements.
-Child

-Chapter 5.
-Establishing Need, Level, and A Plan of Care care may be provided when family unification or reunification activities are underway on behalf of a child and child care is necessary to facilitate implementation of a permanent placement plan for a child.
+For example, in kinship care. - To reunify families or achieve other permanent placements.
+Child care may be provided when family unification or reunification activities are underway on behalf of a child and child care is necessary to facilitate implementation of a permanent placement plan for a child. - To aid families in crisis.
+Child care may be provided to assist families in crisis situations to prevent the unnecessary separation of children from their families or to help prevent child maltreatment, exploitation, or delinquency.